Vyral/base-template/_drafts/what-you-need-to-know-to-crush-your-open-houses.md

 youtube_code: rBxQWasPUX8
 ---

-{% include youtube.html %}Dan McDevitt discusses his real estate journey and how he went from being burned out on short sales years ago to crushing it on open houses in 2019.
+{% include youtube.html %}<center>Dan McDevitt discusses his real estate journey and how he went from being burned out on short sales years ago to crushing it on open houses in 2019.</center>

 Today I wanted to share with you a recent interview I did with Dan McDevitt, a real estate agent in the Baltimore area with 14 years under his belt.
 He’s also a client of 1,000 Calls a Day who will discuss with me the four main steps to have a successful open house.
 Among other insider tips, Dan talks about incorporating buyer's agents, spending money on Facebook ads, and how to nab solid leads.&nbsp;